Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next

 So far 13 states have enacted the strictest combination of restrictions — closures of all nonessential business as well as a prohibition on all gatherings — according to an analysis by the Kaiser Family Foundation.

-But many other states have opted for measures that are weaker — for instance, declining to shut businesses, and limiting their prohibitions on gatherings to groups of more than 10 or even 50 people.
-Seven states have no state-wide limitations whatsoever on either gatherings or business operations other than restaurants.
-These states are Arizona, Arkansas, Florida, Georgia, Minnesota, and North Dakota and Utah.
+Many other states have opted for measures that are weaker — for instance, declining to shut businesses, and limiting their prohibitions on gatherings to groups of more than 10 or even 50 people.
+Some states have no statewide limitations whatsoever on either gatherings or business operations other than restaurants.
+These states include Arizona, Arkansas, Florida, Georgia, North Dakota and Utah.

 Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a key leader of the administration's COVID-19 response, said, in an interview with NPR on Thursday, that a "uniform" nationwide shutdown is not warranted because of the variation in rates of infection across states.